Word play: Examples

 A farmer says, "I got soaked for nothing, stood out there in the rain bang in the middle of my land, a complete waste of time.
-I'll like to kill the swine who said you can win the Nobel Prize for being out standing in your field!".
+I'll like to kill the swine who said you can win the Nobel Prize for being out standing in your field!"

-Eminem is known for the extensive wordplay in the lyrics of his music.

 The Mario Party series is known for its mini-game titles that usually are puns and various plays on words; for example: "Shock, Drop, and Roll", "Gimme a Brake", and "Right Oar Left".
 These mini-game titles are also different depending on regional differences and take into account that specific region's culture.

+Many of the books the character Gromit in the Wallace & Gromit series reads or the music Gromit listens to are plays on words, such as "Pup Fiction" (Pulp Fiction), "Where Beagles Dare" (Where Eagles Dare), "Red Hot Chili Puppies" (Red Hot Chili Peppers) and "The Hound of Music" (The Sound of Music).

 Related phenomena

 Word play can enter common usage as neologisms.

 Word play is closely related to word games; that is, games in which the point is manipulating words.
 See also language game for a linguist's variation.

-Word play can cause problems for translators: e.g. in the book Winnie-the-Pooh a character mistakes the word "issue" for the noise of a sneeze, a resemblance which disappears when the word "issue" is translated into another language.
+Word play can cause problems for translators: e.g., in the book Winnie-the-Pooh a character mistakes the word "issue" for the noise of a sneeze, a resemblance which disappears when the word "issue" is translated into another language.